MasterMind90/cms/README.md

   than 2GB.*
 - Tags support in the ranking web server and the scoreboard can be filtered according to tag.
 For example 'guest' and 'local' flag.
+- It now record stderr and stdout of an evaluation.
+Available in AdminWebServer

 ACMICPCApproximate Score Type
 -----------------------------